 … the people can always be brought to the bidding of the leaders.
 That is easy.
 All you have to do is tell them they are being attacked and denounce the pacifists for lack of patriotism and exposing the country to danger.
 It works the same way in any country.

-The vast "security theatre" launched as a consequence of terrorism, and resulting in widespread disruption of the world's commercial air traffic, has caused a net loss in lives, by diverting people to more dangerous forms of transportation.
+The vast "security theatre" launched as a consequence of terrorism, costing untold sums of money and resulting in widespread disruption of the world's commercial air traffic, has caused a net loss in lives, by diverting people to more dangerous forms of transportation.
 According to a 2007 Cornell study, some 130 travellers died every three months (the equivalent of four fully-loaded Boeing 737s crashing annually) from traffic fatalities brought on by substituting ground transit for air transit.

 I don't mean to imply that there are no risks associated with travel.
 There are.
 There are risks associated with every step — and every breath — that you take.
 But these risks are vastly smaller than many people choose to believe.
 If you are comfortable with driving to the airport, you should have no greater concerns about the remainder of your journey.
 Take reasonable precautions as with every other aspect of your life, but don't live in fear of nonexistent dragons.